amitmurthy/JuliaREPL_Proto/README.md

 Starting the web repl
 ---------------------
 - Default configuration listens on port 8000 for the web server and port 8888 for the julia sessions server
-- change the location paths in nginc.conf appropriate to your setup.
+- change the location paths in nginx.conf appropriate to your setup.
 I usually create a 'run' directory at the root level and execute all servers from there.
 NOTE: the default nginx configuration creates a bunch of sub-directories.
 - Start nginx and jserver.py
 - For jserver.py :

     usage: jserver.py [-h] [-j <path to julia>] [-p <port>]

     optional arguments:
         -h, --help              show this help message and exit -j <path to julia>, --julia <path to julia>
-                        Full path to Julia executable -p <port>, --port <port>
+                                Full path to Julia executable
+        -p <port>, --port <port>
                                 jserver.py listen port(default 8888)

 - listen port for jserver.py must be in sync with that in nginx.conf
 - point your browser at http://localhost:8000/ or whatever your configuration and you should be good to go.